TitanAllStars/TitanAllStars.github.io/README.md

 Join our **[Discord Chat Server](https://discord.gg/KPpxgdD)**

 ## Real world money
 The elephant in the room is whether games like Hero Wars force you to **Pay To Win**.
-So far (level 50) it doesn't. <br>
+So far (level 50) it doesn't.
 The general philosophy of the guild is **Free To Play**.
-Where is the fun and challenge in just forking over cash. <br>
+Where is the fun and challenge in just forking over cash.
 Howver if you're going to be spending weeks on the game, a couple of small purchases are suggested...

 ### VIP Level 1